-Treatment of religious OCD can be helpful, but it requires the affected individual to challenge their fears.
-Therapy is generally focused on helping the person manage anxiety without undermining their quality of life.
+Treatment for religious OCD is available and can be highly beneficial.
+It typically involves some form of psychotherapy, which is generally focused on helping the person manage anxiety without undermining their quality of life.
 Several types of therapy can be helpful in treating religious OCD.

 Cognitive Behavioral Therapy

 If religious OCD affects a family unit, family counseling may be helpful.
-Age-appropriate counseling sessions can be implemented for children who are affected by scrupulosity.
 Additionally, couples therapy may be indicated for people whose relationship is affected by religious OCD.

 With this type of therapy, individuals are taught ways to effectively challenge the accuracy of their unwanted thoughts and behaviors.
 Cognitive restructuring focuses on teaching healthy ways to identify and address obsessions and compulsions while preserving one’s faith.

 For some, the thought of meeting someone face-to-face can feel frightening or even unsafe.
-If you need to talk to someone but aren’t comfortable meeting with a counselor or therapist in-person, online counseling is an effective alternative to find help.
-One example of online counseling services is provided by BetterHelp.
+If you need to talk to someone but aren’t comfortable meeting with a counselor or therapist in-person, online counseling may be an effective alternative.